IFEX (organization): Operations

-The day-to-day operations of the organisation are run by the IFEX Secretariat based in Toronto, Ontario, Canada.
+The day-to-day operations of the organization are run by the IFEX Secretariat based in Toronto, Ontario, Canada.

-IFEX's mandate is to raise awareness by sharing information online and mobilising action on issues such as press freedom, Internet censorship, freedom of information legislation, criminal defamation and insult laws, media concentration and attacks on the free expression rights of all people, including journalists, writers, artists, musicians, filmmakers, academics, scientists, human rights defenders and Internet users.
+IFEX's mandate is to raise awareness by sharing information online and mobilizing action on issues such as press freedom, Internet censorship, freedom of information legislation, criminal defamation and insult laws, media concentration and attacks on the free expression rights of all people, including journalists, writers, artists, musicians, filmmakers, academics, scientists, human rights defenders and Internet users.

 Campaigns and advocacy

 IFEX works with its members by creating and participating in advocacy coalitions and working groups and releasing joint statements and petitions.

 In 2011, IFEX launched the International Day to End Impunity campaign.
 In 2013, the United Nations designated 2 November as the International Day to End Impunity for Crimes Against Journalists.

 The Tunisia Monitoring Group (IFEX-TMG), launched in 2004 by 21 IFEX members to raise awareness of censorship and other human rights violations in Tunisia, is IFEX's largest campaign to date.
 IFEX-TMG was dissolved in January 2013 in response to improved conditions for local NGOs, media independence and free expression rights.

 In 2015, Francisco Medina, brother of two journalists murdered in Paraguay in 1997, went before the United Nations (UN) to speak out against the "deterioration of freedom of expression in his country".
 The deputy executive director of IFEX, Rachael Kay, also attended in support of Medina.

-To mark the 2020 International Day to End Impunity on 2 November 2020, IFEX launched its Faces of Free Expression illustration series, profiling over 80 free-expression advocates working in countries across the globe.
+To mark the 2020 International Day to End Impunity on 2 November 2020, IFEX launched its Faces of Free Expression illustration series, profiling over 90 free-expression advocates working in countries across the globe.
 The Pittsburgh, US-based nonprofit International Free Expression Project created a physical exhibit of the series in Pittsburgh to celebrate the 2021 World Press Freedom Day on 3 May 2021.
 The exhibit ran until 4 July 2021.